CACAO-2023/CACAO-2023/docs/common-problems.md

 ## `Some checks were not successful`: `Java CI / build (pull_request)`

 Not accepting because the code does not pass the tests.
 You can read the error message by clicking on `Details` near to the failed test at the bottom of your pull request.
 You can run the same tests on your Eclipse, they are `test/abstraction/FiliereParDefaultTest.java` and `test/presentation/FenetrePrincipaleTest.java`.
-To run them right-click on `build.xml` -> `Run As` -> `Ant Build`.
+To run them:  right-click on `build.xml` -> `Run As` -> `Ant Build`.
 You will see the error message in the console.
 Fix the error, then commit and push.

 ## `This branch is out-of-date with the base branch`